dxwc/vidlist/README.md

 + It is easy to see where in the `index.js` to edit to change CSS to one's liking
 + Tile hover shows channel name, title hover shows video description
 + Can easily export and import subscription as text (JSON) file
-+ Can easily remove particular subscriptions
++ Can easily add and remove channels from subscriptions

 ----